gardener/gardener-extension-shoot-oidc-service/docs/usage/openidconnects.md

 In order to register an OpenID Connect provider an `openidconnect` resource should be deployed in the shoot cluster.

+> [!CAUTION]
-It is **strongly** recommended to **NOT** disable prefixing since it may result in unwanted impersonations.
-The rule of thumb is to always use meaningful and unique prefixes for both `username` and `groups`.
-A good way to ensure this is to use the name of the `openidconnect` resource as shown in the example below.
+> It is **strongly** recommended to **NOT** disable prefixing since it may result in unwanted impersonations.
+> The rule of thumb is to always use meaningful and unique prefixes for both `username` and `groups`.
+> A good way to ensure this is to use the name of the `openidconnect` resource as shown in the example below.

 ```yaml
 apiVersion: authentication.gardener.cloud/v1alpha1